MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/content_pipeline/HowTo_PackageTextures_On_Android.md

 > !Important
 > Some texture formats have specific size requirements.
 For example PVRTC Compressed Textures MUST be a Power of 2 and Square (e.g 1024x1024).
 > Many others need to be Power of 2.
-It is recommended that you make all your textures Power of 2
+It is recommended that you make all your textures Power of 2  just to make life easier.

 ## Sample `.mgcb`